 Aviary Recovery Center is proud to serve alongside these local organizations that provide help for addiction problems.

 The Aviary Recovery Center provides detox, residential care, intensive outpatient treatment, continuing care, and family wellness programs for men and women suffering from drug or alcohol addiction in the St. Louis area.
-However, you might also be interested in taking advantage of the following East Central Missouri addiction resources to build a solid foundation for your sobriety.
+However, you might also be interested in taking advantage of the following Addiction Resources in East Central Missouri to build a solid foundation for your sobriety.

 AA is an international mutual aid fellowship founded in 1935 with the goal of helping members stay sober and helping other alcoholics achieve sobriety.
 Since its inception, the 12-step approach to recovery has helped millions of people transform their lives

 The Alcoholics Anonymous of St. Louis website provides a convenient way to access recovery resources and learn more about meetings in the area.
 If you’re looking for sober social activities, you’ll find information about trivia nights, meals, dances, camping trips, and more.
 You can also call 314-647-3677 Monday through Friday from 8:30 am to 5:00 pm, Wednesday 8:30 am to 7:00 pm, or Saturday 9:00 am to noon to learn more about how AA can be a part of your recovery journey.